Why Are Granny Squares Different Sizes? 6 Fixes

 Pro Tip: Crochet all your granny squares in one or two sittings rather than spreading them over several days.
 Your tension tends to stay more consistent within a single session.

-How Do You 2.
-Using Different Yarn Weights or Brands?
+1. Using Different Yarn Weights or Brands

 For example, a skein of Red Heart Super Saver (acrylic, worsted weight) and a skein of Lion Brand Vanna’s Choice (also acrylic, worsted weight) will often yield slightly different gauge even when using the same hook size.
 The difference might only be a fraction of a millimeter per stitch, but across a granny square pattern with dozens of stitches, it adds up quickly.